Uvalde school shooting: What we know about the victims

 Ramos had hinted on social media that an attack could be coming, according to state Sen. Roland Gutierrez, who said he had been briefed by state police.
 He noted that the gunman “suggested the kids should watch out.”

-Before heading to the school, Ramos killed his grandmother with two military-style rifles he purchased on his birthday, Gutierrez said.
+Before heading to the school, Ramos shot his grandmother with two military-style rifles he purchased on his birthday, Gutierrez said.
+Her condition is not known at this time.

 The attack began about 11:30 a.m., when the gunman crashed his car outside the school and ran into the building, according to Travis Considine, a spokesman for the Texas Department of Public Safety.
 A resident who heard the crash called 911, and two local police officers exchanged gunfire with the shooter.